-In addition to providing unprecedented data about the planet, the MER mission also has provided us with an opportunity to track how the science and engineering team learned, how this learning was recorded, or assimilated without specifically being marked as learning, and whether the representations of this learning are likely to be usefully available for subsequent missions.
-This paper is based on an observational study of the work of the MER science and engineering teams.
-Conducted by members of NASA ARC's Work System Design and Evaluation team, the study includes ethnographic observation and video and audio recording of the work of the team, analysis of documents, and interviews with team members.
-Additionally, as part of the preparation for the planning of NASA's Vision for Space Exploration, knowledge capture workshops for Lessons Learned have been held at all the NASA centers. and the JPL workshop includes managers from the MER project, thus furnishing additional data.
+In addition to providing unprecedented data about the planet, the MER mission also has provided us with an opportunity to track how the science and engineering team learned. how this learning was recorded, or assimilated without specifically being marked as learning, and whether the representations of this learning are likely to be usefully available for subsequent missions. paper is based on an observational study of the work of the MER science and engineering teams.
+Conducted by members of NASA ARC's Work System Design and Evaluation team, the study includes ethnographic observation and video and audio recording of the work of the team, analysis of documents. and interviews with team members.
+Additionally, as a result of NASA-wide attempts to capture Lessons Learned in preparation for the planning of NASA's Vision for Space Exploration, knowledge capture workshops for Lessons Learned have been held at all the NASA centers, and the JPL workshop includes managers from the MER project, thus furnishing additional data.

-Grossly simplified, the work of the science operations team consists of receiving downlinked data, assembling it into usable data products, analysis to determine what data to request next, planning the rover's activities on the next sol (martian day), and creating command sequences to uplink to the rover.
+Grossly simplified, the work of the science operations team consists of receiving downlinked data, assembling it into usable data products, analyzing the data to determine what data to request next, producing plans for the rover's activities on the next sol (martian day), and creating command sequences to uplink to the rover.

-(© Jay Trimble, NASA Ames Research Center) Operations Communications Model
+(© Jay Trimble, NASA Ames Research Center)

+Rover Operations Communications Model